Increasing representation in science is key.

 In terms of preparation though, it would have been so helpful for me to have done some research on how to run a business before I started.. and I’m a Researcher, the irony!

-I had no idea about tax and accounting stuff, how to register as a business, how to offer a product/service that my customers really wanted.
+I had no idea about tax and accounting stuff, how to register as a business, or how to offer a product/service that my customers really wanted.

 I learned along the way, and I also did a business accelerator course last summer with the Robert Gordon University in Aberdeen – that course was really helpful, but I imagine it would have been even more helpful if I’d done it before properly starting the business.